-Emotional complexity is what navigating pregnancy and motherhood are all about, according to Erica Chidi Cohen in her new book, Nurture.
-We spied ‘The Feeling Circle’ in the pages of the new book and thought it seemed like an invaluable tool for emotional communication across the board.
+Emotional complexity is what navigating relationships is all about, according to Erica Chidi in her book, Nurture.
+We spied ‘The Feeling Circle’ in the pages of the new book — an invaluable tool for emotional communication across the board.

-The Feelings Circle
+How To Use The Feelings Circle

 To avoid this, try using simpler, more self-expressive words (emotional language) to explain what you feel.
 The circle provides some more emotional words you can say in place of intellectual ones.

 How do you feel?
 If a core emotion is not clear, you can move from the outside in, identifying the associated feeling first and then making your way toward the core emotion.
 Don’t necessarily “hunt” for the right word.
 Rather, as you look, notice which words resonate with you.

-Another way to use the chart is to compare how you’re feeling today with how you felt earlier today or even yesterday.
+compare feelings: Another way to use the chart is to compare how you’re feeling today with how you felt earlier today or even yesterday.
 For example: